 8. Grab Your Favourite Utilities

 Windows 10 does pack a lot of helpful utilities, but there is always so much more than you can install such as 7-zip or FTP programs like Filezilla a tool such as Ninite packs a whole host of utilities and you can use it to keep programs up to date as well.
-You can guarantee with Ninite that it won’t install any toolbars or junk which is typical with software on the web.
+You can guarantee with Ninite that it won’t install any toolbars or junk which is typical with the software on the web.

 9. Register The Warranty

-Most Manufacturers offer you a way to register the warranty online, but did you know that some Manufacturers will only consider valid if they can confirm your purchase date?
+Most manufacturers offer you a way to register the warranty online, but did you know that some Manufacturers will only consider valid if they can confirm your purchase date?
 Such as with external drives they often come with three-year warranties and an RMA can be completed if there is a fault.
 You will need the serial number, purchase date and Vendor name.

 10. Create A Restore Point